H.R. 6597: LET’S Protect Workers Act

 Who benefits from H.R.
 6597?

-Young workers would have stronger protection because illegal child-labor violations could cost employers up to $150,000 per employee — or up to $700,000 if a violation causes death or serious injury.
+Workers under 18 would have stronger protection.
+Illegal child-labor violations would carry up to $150,000 per employee, climbing to $700,000 when a violation causes a young worker's death or serious injury.

-If your workplace has serious safety hazards, the bill raises the financial stakes for employers.
+If your worksite has serious safety hazards, the bill raises the financial stakes for the employer.
 OSHA penalties would climb as high as $800,000 for willful or repeated violations.

 Workers trying to organize a union

-Employees facing unlawful retaliation during organizing drives would get stronger enforcement tools, with penalties up to $100,000 in some repeat cases involving firing or serious economic harm.
+Employees facing retaliation during organizing drives would gain stronger enforcement tools.
+Penalties would reach $100,000 for certain repeat unfair labor practices involving firings or other serious economic harm.

 Farmworkers and miners

-Farmworkers would see a major jump in penalties tied to violations of federal farm-labor protections, and miners would get tougher enforcement against operators who do not pay final safety penalties.
+Farmworker-protection penalties would jump 30x, from $1,000 to $30,000.
+Miners would get tougher enforcement against operators who refuse to pay final safety penalties.

 Who is affected by H.R.
 6597?

-Businesses covered by federal labor, safety, leave, and labor-relations laws could face much higher penalties starting mostly in 2027, with some provisions taking effect sooner.
+Businesses covered by federal labor, safety, leave, and labor-relations laws would face much higher penalties starting in 2027, with some provisions taking effect sooner.

 Company directors and officers

-Top executives could face personal liability in some unfair labor practice cases if they directed the conduct or knew about it and failed to stop it.
+Top executives could face personal liability for unfair labor practices if they directed the conduct, set the policy behind it, or knew about it and failed to stop it.

-Operators that do not pay a final penalty — or arrange a payment plan — could face a withdrawal order after 180 days that requires most people to leave the mine.
+Operators that don't pay a final penalty — or arrange a payment plan — could face a withdrawal order after 180 days, requiring most people to leave the mine until the penalty is paid.

-Entities involved in group health plans would face clearer federal enforcement exposure, including for mental health and substance use disorder parity requirements.
+Entities running group health plans would face new federal enforcement exposure under H.R.
+6597, including for mental-health and substance-use parity requirements.

 Share this story